onyeka-hub/Project-26/README.md

 ![jenkins page](./images/jenkins-page-pipeline-branches.PNG)

 This implementation is ideal, and gives the confidence of a re-usable code and infrastructure, should anything go wrong, you can easily recreate all you have configured.

+### Blocker
+Jenkins not executing jobs (build executor offline, pending - waiting for next executor)

+### Solution
+go to Jenkins -> Manage Jenkins -> Manage Nodes examine the "master" node.(Click on configure icon) The number of executors was set to 0.
+Increased it and issue got fixed.

 You should also explore the JCasC section and see all the configured credentials and pipelines.